Clio-Danae Othoneou

 Clio Danae Othoneou (Κλειώ Δανάη Οθωναίου born 30 September 1979) is a Greek actress, musician and pianist.

 Family and early life

-She was born September 30, 1979 in Thessaloniki, Greece, where her parents studied, and is the oldest of three daughters.
+She was born September 30, 1979, in Thessaloniki, Greece, where her parents studied, and is the oldest of three daughters.
 At age two, they moved to Xanthi, her mother's hometown.
 There she began the first courses of piano in the National Conservatoire of Xanthi at five and a half.
 A few years later, she moved to Athens suburb of Cholargos, her father's hometown.

 Music education

 She continued piano studies in the National Conservatoire, in Athens Conservatoire and the Attica Conservatoire, where she studied with Marina Lamprinoudi, Parry Derempei-Papastavrou and Dionyssis Malloychos.
-She gave her first public performance at age seven in "Parnassos Hall" in Athens, playing Claude Debussy.
-From 1996 she appeared in many piano concerts, in various Greek cities.
-In 1998 she received her degree in piano and in 2000 a diploma Soloist, studying under Dimitris Toufexis.
+At age seven, she gave her first public performance in "Parnassos Hall" in Athens, playing Claude Debussy.
+From 1996, she appeared in many piano concerts, in various Greek cities.
+In 1998, she received her degree in piano and in 2000 a diploma Soloist, studying under Dimitris Toufexis.